The 2025 Summer Housing application is now open for eligible students who remain in Lawrence for the summer semester.

 2. Eligibility

-1. You must be a regularly enrolled student at the University either in the previous 2023 spring semester or the following 2023 fall semester to enter into this contract for the residential space in KU Student Housing facilities, or otherwise determined eligible by the Director of Housing & Residence Life for a good cause
+1. Residents must meet at least one of the following criteria to be eligible to enter this contract for residential space in KU Housing and Residence Life for summer 2025 housing or otherwise determined eligible by the Executive Director of KU Housing and Residence Life for a good cause:

 2. The University of Kansas requires students living on campus to receive the meningitis vaccine.